logzio/jmx2graphite/README.md

       If you have 10s:24h then when doing derivative, you will get null values for each missing 2 points in the 30sec window and the graph will be empty

-5. Create some directories which normally are crearted by the docker image but since we're mounting `/var/log` to an empty directory of ours in the host, they don't exists:
+5. Create some directories which normally are created by the docker image but since we're mounting `/var/log` to an empty directory of ours in the host, they don't exists:
     ```bash
     mkdir -p /home/ubuntu/log/nginx
     mkdir -p /home/ubuntu/log/carbon